Pinaki82/Tulu-C-IDE/README.md

 [Omni-Completion-at-CTRL-SPACE](https://github.com/Pinaki82/Omni-Completion-at-CTRL-SPACE.git): _"Vim/GVim Omni Completion at CTRL+SPACE.
 Can be customised."_

-[code_complete](https://github.com/Pinaki82/code_complete.git): Function parameter complete, code snippets, and much more.
+[Code Connector](https://github.com/Pinaki82/code_connector.git): The Code Connector plugin is designed to enhance the Vim editing experience by providing advanced features such as function parameter completion, code snippets, and more.
+It leverages LLVM Clang for code completion and is optimised for seamless integration with C/C++ projects.

-_NOTE:_ You need ctags to use this plugin.
-Also, you'll have to generate tags in the include directories of the system.
-On Linux systems, drop the lines to `$HOME/.vimdotlinux/tagspath.txt` shown below:
+This plugin can be used in conjunction with [Vista.vim](https://github.com/liuchengxu/vista.vim.git).
+You will require ctags in order to utilise the [Tagbar](https://github.com/preservim/tagbar.git) plugin (if you still want to use Tagbar for some reason), and you will have to generate tags in the system's include directories.
+Drop the lines to `$HOME/.vimdotlinux/tagspath.txt` for Linux computers as indicated below:

 ```
 set tags+=/usr/include/c++/11/tags;/